 Research output per year

-My research explores and analyses the book collecting of Enriqueta Rylands, founder of the John Rylands Library, between 1889 and 1908 (when she died).
-Through close scrutiny of both textual records and the material evidence of Rylands’ collecting practice, my research will reveal what Rylands acquired, how and for what purpose.
-Central to the project is an investigation of the relationship between the tastes, interests and practical resources of the individual collector and the ambition to found a major educational and cultural institution.
+My research focuses on the book collecting of Enriqueta Rylands, founder of the John Rylands Library, between 1889 and 1908 (when she died).
+Through close scrutiny of both textual records and the material evidence of Rylands’ collecting practice, my PhD revealed Enriqueta Rylands's importance as a Nonconformist bibliophile.
+Central to the project was an investigation of the relationship between the tastes, interests and practical resources of the individual collector and the ambition to found a major educational and cultural institution.

-My PhD is supervised by Dr Emma Martin and Professor Helen Rees Leahy.
-I am a professional archivist and manuscript curator working in the University of Manchester Library.
-In 2008 I curated an exhibition at the John Rylands Library to mark the centenary of Rylands’ death.
+My PhD was supervised by Dr Emma Martin and Professor Helen Rees Leahy.
+As a professional archivist and manuscript curator working in the University of Manchester Library, I have curated a number of exhibitions relating to Enriqueta Rylands, the John Rylands Library and religious manuscripts.

 Research output: Contribution to specialist publication › Featured article